popskraft/nutcracker/content/industrial-absorbent-pads.md

   - No residue or fraying during use
   - Single-layer meltblown polypropylene construction
   - Sonic-bonded dimpled surface for enhanced absorption
-  - Absorbs up to 17-20 gallons of liquid per pad
   - Compatible with oils, solvents, and chemicals
   - OSHA compliant for workplace safety